LiYangWang95/liyangwang95.github.io/mdFiles/about.md

 ## Bio:

 Hi, I'm LiYang, just call me Leon.
 Pronouciation?
-Well, think of **Leon**ardo DiCaprio, then you get it :) I've been a PDEng Trainee in Software Technology at Eindhoven University of Technology, the Netherlands since November 2020 till now.
+Well, think of **Leon**ardo DiCaprio, then you get it :) I've been a PDEng Trainee in Software Technology at Eindhoven University of Technology, the Netherlands since November 2020.

 I graduated from the **Institute of Multimedia Engineering** of National Chiao-Tung University, Taiwan.
 My research area was **Human-Computer Interaction(HCI)**, and focused on exploring possible interaction between real world and the virtual world.